umarhassan-mitodl/ec.s06-spring-2007/content/pages/readings.md

 {{< tdopen >}}

-Read "[A Fresh Approach to Road Clearance Operations](http://maic.jmu.edu/journal/7.1/focus/hess/hess.htm)" by Roger Hess.
+Read "{{% resource_link "be72aca2-1f02-4865-ae2e-914a201a2db4" "A Fresh Approach to Road Clearance Operations" %}}" by Roger Hess.

-Read any three articles in [Issue 7.3 of the Journal of Mine Action](http://maic.jmu.edu/journal/7.3/index.htm).
+Read any three articles in {{% resource_link "f93e5f4d-fa6a-48ea-b271-246863b8abac" "Issue 7.3 of the Journal of Mine Action" %}}.

-Review the manual demining process in Bob Keeley's paper, "Understanding Landmines and Mine Action", previously assigned. ([PDF - 1.4 MB](http://web.mit.edu/demining/assignments/understanding-landmines.pdf))
+Review the manual demining process in Bob Keeley's paper, "Understanding Landmines and Mine Action", previously assigned. ({{% resource_link "277c85c6-734f-4eff-b972-41cf534d5ca3" "PDF - 1.4 MB" %}})

-Read through the 10 presentations that are part of "[Introducing Demining](https://www.nolandmines.com/introducing%20demining.html)" by Andy Smith.
+Read through the 10 presentations that are part of "{{% resource_link "2f1fc5f1-6be9-40cc-9197-af38582b0d83" "Introducing Demining" %}}" by Andy Smith.

 {{< tdclose >}}